 “Branding” is often associated with multi-million-dollar TV and print spends.
 Smaller companies or companies with limited marketing budgets can’t launch such massive campaigns, and even for larger companies, that type of spend is often illogical.
 Luckily, a more efficient method exists online.

-It is possible to have high-ROI branding campaigns with measureable results.
+It is possible to have high-ROI branding campaigns with measurable results.
 Search retargeting allows brands to serve targeted display ads to a highly relevant audience, meaning it is possible to launch a branding campaign focused only on the right people.

 What Is Search Retargeting, and How Can I Use It for Branding?

-Search retargeting is an advanced retargeting technique that allows brands to serve display ads to people who have searched for a key term relevant to their product or service.
+Find the right target for your branding.
+Retargeting is an advanced retargeting technique that allows brands to serve display ads to people who have searched for a key term relevant to their product or service.
 Let’s say, for example, you’re the online advertising manager for the Wynn hotel and casino.
 Using search retargeting, you could serve display ads to users who search for ‘Vegas hotels’ whether or not they’ve ever been to the Wynn website or have even heard of the Wynn.
 But the searcher doesn’t just see the ad once.
 Rather, he/she will see display ads for the Wynn all over the web, creating a lasting impression and ideally drawing the searcher to the website, either by clicking on an ad, searching directly for the brand via a search engine, or directly inputting the website URL.

 Search retargeting allows you to introduce your brand to new people who are in-market for your product or service right now.
 This is branding without waste.